 - Ultimate isolation on one of the world’s most remote islands

 - Witness the eerie, ancient, logic-defying stone statues that are scattered across the island

 - Experience Polynesian culture at the island’s main celebration, the Tapati festival in February, which showcases traditional music, dancing, food and festive parades.

 - Renowned for its eco-lodges that leave a light footprint on the iconic, volcanic landscape.

-- World-class scuba diving, snorkeling and surfing.
+- World-class scuba diving, snorkelling and surfing.

 Summer (January to March)

 The average daily temperature is 20°C/68°F